 A good description of the Czerny Tuner optical bench is provided by B&W Tek.
 As shown in the figure to the right, light enters the spectrometer through the slit (bottom) and passes to the collimating mirror which reflects it to the grating.
 After striking the grating, the diffracted light is reflected to the focusing mirror and then on to the detector.

-To build a WheeTrometer, you will need 3D printed parts, an optical package (containing the mirrors, grating and slit), electronic hardware, microcontroller firmware and the user interface.
+To build a WheeTrometer, you will need 3D printed parts, an optical package (containing the mirrors, grating and slit), electronic hardware, and software.
+The WheeTrometer project is intended to make all of these things available to educators, researchers and hobbyists from a single site.
+The optical elements we sell and our 3D printable mounts and housings were designed to work together.
 STL files for printing these parts can be found at our GitHub page.
-You can modify the optical geometry by changing the parameters in the OpenSCAD file

-Instructions for assembling the optical components are provided in a demonstration video below.
+Instructions for assembling the optical components are provided on another page of this site.

 The optics kit

-A key factor that limits a spectrometer's wavelength resolution is the width of the optical slit: Narrower slits give higher resolution.
+One factor that limits a spectrometer's wavelength resolution is the width of the optical slit: Narrower slits give higher resolution.
 Our optical slits have a 0.1 mm width.
 If you wish to, you can purchase a narrower slit from a commercial source like this one.
-If you decide to go that way, then you will need to modify the slit mounting, but that is something I will help you with.
+If you decide to go that way, be prepared to spend considerably more.
+You will also need to modify the slit mounting, but that is something I will help you with.

 The colimating mirror is 20 mm in diameter with a focal length of 100 mm.
-The focusing mirror is rectangular, 20 x 50 mm with a 50 mm focal length.
-Light dispersion incorporates a 1200 line/mm reflection grating with a 500 nm blaze angle.
-I would like to have a greater selection of focusing mirror options, but having them manufactured would take money.
+The focusing mirror is rectangular, 20 x 50 mm.
+We offer focusing mirrors with either a 50 mm focal length or a 75 mm focal length.
+Light dispersion incorporates a 13 mm square reflection grating.
+Gratings with a number of line densities are commercially available.
+We currently have a few in stock at 1200 and 600 lines/mm.

 Modifying the design